Here's why you should set yourself a 28-day healthy eating challenge

 After 28 days

 After experiencing the benefits of a healthier eating plan, junk food becomes far less appealing and you’ll automatically choose healthier foods.
-Poor sleep increases our desire for high-fat, high-sugar foods, so once you’re sleeping better, you’ll experience fewer of those chocolate cravings.
+Poor sleep increases our desire for high-fat, high-sugar foods, so once you’re sleeping better, you’ll experience a lower appetite for those types of foods.

 • Stronger immune system